mattdesl/float-rgb2hsl/README.md

 Takes the `rgb` float array `[R, G, B]` and returns a `[H, S, L]` float representation.

+## Motivation

+This was adapted from @harthur's wonderful [color-convert](https://github.com/harthur/color-convert) module.
+Often I found myself only needing one function rather than all of them, and consistent input/output lends well to composition with other modules and WebGL.

 ## License

 MIT, see [LICENSE.md](http://github.com/mattdesl/float-rgb2hsl/blob/master/LICENSE.md) for details.